berahaan/solar-challenge-week0/README.md

 ```

 2. Environment Setup & Dependencies
-Create and activate a virtual environment, then install the necessary packages.
+Create and activate a virtual environments, then install the necessary packages.

 # Using venv (Recommended)
 python -m venv venv